Although solar power can lower your congregation's electric bills and possibly generate income, there are some details that you need to consider.

 7. Consider fencing: Ensure that any equipment on ministry property, that gathers the solar power and transmits it to the local electric utility, is properly enclosed, locked, and marked with appropriate warnings.

-8. Check contractor's qualifications: Lots of fly by night solar companies out there.
-Be sure that you are working with a qualified contractor before allowing him to install solar panels on your property.
+8. Check contractor's qualifications: Be sure that you are working with a qualified contractor before allowing him to install solar panels on your property.
 The contractor should:

 Be properly licensed.